Get Ahead This Summer

 Psychology10809198Introduction to Psychology3This science of psychologyThis science of psychology course is a survey of multiple aspects of behavior and mental processes.
 It provides an overview of topics such as research methods, theoretical perspectives, learning, cognition, memory, motivation, emotions, personality, abnormal psychology, physiological factors, social influences, and development.

-Psychology10809199Psychology Of Human Relations3This course explores theThis course explores the relationship between general psychological principles and our everyday lives.
+Psychology10809199Psychology of Human Relations3This course explores theThis course explores the relationship between general psychological principles and our everyday lives.
 Students are given the opportunity to achieve a deepened sense of awareness of themselves and others.
 This understanding is applied to human relations at home and on the job.

 Reading10838105Intro Reading & Study Skills3This course providesThis course provides learners with opportunities to develop study skills and expand reading skills including comprehension, fluency, and vocabulary skills.
 Learners apply reading skills to academic tasks and read to acquire information from a variety of sources.